bpowers/simlin/README.md

 Now to the browser!

-Visit http://localhost:3030/auth/google to kick off an oauth request.
-Once that is done, you can start local development + iteration on http://localhost:3000/ (any saves of the TypeScript files will automatically recompile + reload the service + React app).
+You can start local development + iteration on http://localhost:3000/